M17-Project/gr-m17/docs/KISS_TNC_INTEGRATION.md

 - **GNU Radio**: SDR framework (optional)
 - **Dire Wolf**: APRS software (optional)

+### Current Hardware Limitations
+- **No Bluetooth**: Current hardware does not include Bluetooth capability
+- **No GPS**: Current hardware does not include GPS module
+- **USB Available**: USB port available for external devices and KISS interface
+- **Future Expansion**: Bluetooth and GPS modules can be added via USB or other interfaces

 ### Build Configuration
 ```bash
 # Build with TNC support